-No-one who conceives a pregnancy expects to have to terminate it for medical reasons and for what would normally be a happy event to become one of great sadness.
+Few who conceive a pregnancy expect to have to terminate it for medical reasons and or expect that what would normally be a happy event will become one of sadness and grief.

 Why Does It Happen?

-Although there are now a number of tests that are done routinely to check the baby in the uterus, it comes as a shock to learn there is something wrong.
-It may be there is a problem with the baby and the prospective parents are faced with the difficult decision of terminating the pregnancy.
-Or it may be there is a problem with the mother’s health and the doctors advise against continuing with the pregnancy.
+There are a number of tests routinely undertaken to monitor a baby’s development in the uterus.
+When one of these tests reveals an issue, it can come as a shock to learn that something is wrong.
+It may be that there is a problem with the baby and the prospective parents are faced with the difficult decision of terminating the pregnancy.
+Or it may be that there is a problem with the health of the person carrying the baby, and the doctors advise against continuing with the pregnancy.

 Factors Affecting Grief

-For many couples this news comes out of the blue.
+For many expectant parents news of a serious pregnancy complication comes out of the blue.

-The decision to terminate a pregnancy can be a very difficult time for both parents.
-It is important women and their partners faced with this situation receive as much information as possible about the baby’s condition and their options.
-If a couple feel they have been pressured or rushed into a decision, this can impact on their grief.
+The decision to terminate a pregnancy can be a very difficult time for any parent.
+It is important that parents faced with this situation receive as much information as possible about the baby’s condition and their options.
+If parents feel they have been pressured or rushed into a termination decision, this can impact on their grief.

-- couples may question why this should happen to them in particular.
+- expectant parents may question why this should happen to them in particular.
 It may be difficult to believe this is really happening

-- both parents may feel guilt; that they have passed something on to the child, that there is something wrong with them, or with their side of the family.
-They may feel they have let their partner down and are not good enough for them
+- both parents may feel guilty that they have passed something on to the child, or that there is something wrong with them or their side of the family.
+They may feel they have let other people down

-- couples may worry about future pregnancies and avoid having sex with their partner for fear of another affected baby
+- couples may worry about future pregnancies and some may avoid having sex for fear of conceiving another affected baby

-- for some couples this news may not be so unexpected.
-There may have been an inherited condition in their family which has appeared in their baby but it can still come as a shock that their baby is affected
+- for some parents news of a complication may not be unexpected.
+There may have been an inherited condition in their family which has appeared in their baby but it can still come as a shock that to learn that their child is affected

-- often there is the anxious process of further tests on the baby in the uterus to help confirm the baby’s condition.
-The mother may worry about the procedure of the termination, and whether it may cause difficulties for future pregnancies
+- often there is the anxious process of further tests on the baby in the uterus to help confirm their condition.
+Parents may worry about the impact of the termination procedure, and whether it may cause difficulties for future pregnancies

-- a problem with the mother’s health which requires the pregnancy to be terminated will cause significant problems for the couple
+- any problem with health which requires a pregnancy to be terminated may cause significant problems for the couple

-- the decision of whether to terminate a pregnancy may cause feelings of guilt, both at the time and later on
+- the decision whether to terminate a pregnancy may cause feelings of guilt, both in the moment and into the future.

 Coming home after a termination can feel very empty and support from family and friends at this time can make a lot of difference.
-On-going support from others such as your GP, counsellors and family is important to come to terms with the decision to terminate a pregnancy and the loss of the baby.
-Sadness and grief will be normal reactions to such a crisis:
+On-going support from others such as your GP, counsellors and family can be important as you to come to terms with the decision to terminate a pregnancy.
+Sadness and grief will be common reactions to such a crisis.

-- allow time to grieve, to cry, and to talk about the emotions being experienced
+- to allow yourself time to grieve, to cry, and to talk about the emotions being experienced

-- try to be with the people you feel most comfortable with
+- to spend time with the people who help you feel most comfortable and supported

-- it may be helpful to find someone to talk to who will understand and listen
+- to find someone to talk to who will understand and listen

-- some people benefit from contacting a support group and talking to other parents who have had a similar experience
+- to contact a support group and talk to other parents who have had a similar experience.

 Having Another Baby

 Doctors and medical specialists are there to support and guide planning for another child.
-It is important to make follow up appointments with the doctors so they can give advice about future pregnancies and provide further support and information.
+It is important to make follow-up medical appointments so that doctors can give advice about future pregnancies and provide further support and information.